 On July 26th, 2015, the Range of Motion Project (ROMP) hosted the First Annual Climbing For ROMP; a worldwide event, which engaged hundreds of climbers on six continents, 13 countries, and 22 mountains across the globe.
 Since then, we have raised over $150,000 for patients in need of prosthetic care and hosted over 100 climbs on all 7 continents.

-In 2017, we are building off the success of the last two years and our goal is bigger!
+In 2018, we are building off the success of the last three years and our goal is bigger!
 We are hoping to have 1,000 people worldwide join Climbing for ROMP.
-The signature climb will again take place in Ecuador, where some of the most elite physically challenged athletes from around the globe will be asked to participate in support of ROMP.
+The signature climb will again take place in Ecuador, where some of the most elite athletes from around the globe will participate in support of ROMP.

 You can climb ANYWHERE around the world.
-Join the global ROMP community and CLIMB for ROMP!